 2. Prioritise Well-Being as a Form of Success

 Sleep, nutrition, rest, relationships, these are not luxuries; they are supports.
 You do not need to burn out to prove your worth as being successful.
-Giving priority to your emotional well-being leads to clearer thinking, deeper and fulfilling relationships, and long-lasting motivation.
+Giving priority to your emotional well-being leads to clearer thinking, deeper and fulfilling relationships and long-lasting motivation.

-Daily Habits That Improve Mental Resilience offers a powerful and evidence-based habits that help strengthen your inner mind so that your success can stand on stable ground.
+The article on Daily Habits That Improve Mental Resilience offers a powerful and evidence-based habits that help strengthen your inner mind so that your success can stand on stable ground.

 3. Redefine Achievement as Growth and not Through Comparison

-Instead of measuring success in terms of where you are compared to others, Why don’t you move towards asking yourself “If you are actaully evolving” or Are you proud of how I handled that challenge?
+Instead of measuring success in terms of where you are compared to others, Why don’t you move towards asking yourself “If you are actaully evolving” or Are you proud of how you handled that challenge?
 Did you stay true to yourself?
-Look at where you were and where you are at the moment and be proud.

 These are soft victories, yet sometimes they are the deepest.

-Purpose: The Anchor of Mental Resilience
+The Anchor of Mental Resilience

 A clear purpose helps you navigate life’s ups and downs.
 It may be supporting a loved one, helping a community, or creating something meaningful, purpose has the ability to guide you where ambition alone cannot.